 Areas that remain open to vehicles are from mile marker 389 to mile marker 402 as well as mile marker 385 to 376.
 Points of interest along these open sections include the Blue Ridge Parkway Visitor Center, the Folk Art Center, and the North Carolina Arboretum.

 Roads into Cataloochee Valley have recently reopened.
 This is a great place to park and watch as wild elk graze in the fields.

-Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads have reopened.
+Outdoor recreation areas including Mingo Falls, Soco Falls, picnic areas, and tribal backroads are open.

 The Appalachian Trail

 The Nantahala and Pisgah National Forests in North Carolina have reopened trailhead and access points to the Appalachian National Scenic Trail, but restroom facilities remain unavailable.
 Shelters will remain closed at this time.
 These include the following popular spots.
 See the full list here.

 - Hampton and Dennis Cove Trailheads (Laurel Falls) – Cherokee National Forest